mcgillradar/bugtracker/MANUAL.md

 2. bugtracker/core/grid.py

 A common design pattern throughout this application is, instead of passing around dozens of parameters, we put all the information in a Metadata object and a GridInfo object, and pass it around instead.

+A general tip for programming with Bugtracker - once you have a Metadata object and a GridInfo object representing your radar, you can call most of the functions in the program.